crodriguez1a/ml-nano/lessons.md

 		- too many decisions, overfitting
 		- too many speficic boundaries
 	- Multiple (random) trees make predictions
+	- Increasing the number of trees results in each decision tree learning some aspect of the training data thereby reducing the likelihood of overfitting the data.
 - Hyperparameters
 	- Maximum Depth
 	- Minimum number of samples per leaf (to avoid having unbalanced nodes)